survivejs/webpack-book/manuscript/02_webpack_compared.md

 # Webpack Compared

-You can understand better why Webpack's approach is powerful by putting it into a historical context.
+You can understand better why webpack's approach is powerful by putting it into a historical context.
 Back in the day, it was enough just to concatenate some scripts together.
 Times have changed, though, and now distributing your JavaScript code can be a complex endeavor.

 This problem has escalated with the rise of single page applications (SPAs).
 They tend to rely on numerous hefty libraries.
 There are multiple strategies on how to deal with loading them.
 You could load them all at once.
 You could also consider loading libraries as you need them.
 These are examples of strategies you can apply, and Webpack supports many of them.